 This Olaf craft is made from Inkjet Shrinky Dinks, the same ones I used for the Frozen characters in our Frozen Inspired Chill Out Jar.
 We have made a jointed figure out of shrinky dinks before- that time it was a Robot and it still gets played with today, so I thought this Olaf figure would be a hit too!
-(Note: Affiliate links are included in this post, thank you for supporting this blog at no cost to you!)
+(Note: This post may contain affiliate links which won’t change your price but will share some commission.)

 Our good printer was again on the fritz so you'll see the lines from the less than desirable printer.
 Adjusting the print darkness/intensity of the image before printing to VERY light should help prevent that if you make your own.
 I'd tell you exactly how to do this but it really varies on your printer and what software you have.
 On my very basic printer, when I hit Print on the PDF page, it pulls up a printer window and I click Properties.
 In the properties box I was able to select Economy/Speed print.
 But the properties for our more advanced printer gave me way more options including lowering the intensity.
 If you have a pro version of your PDF reader, you also may be able to lighten it through the tools there.